 - Global ATM access.
 Due to their worldwide presence, accessing your Citibank accounts overseas is easy.

 - Overseas money transfer.
-With the transaction account you are able to transfer money overseas to certain countries instantly with no fee.
+With the transaction acount you are able to transfer money overseas to certain countries instantly with no fee.

 - Fees.
 There are no transaction charges or account keeping fees for the savings and transactions products.